sippy-platform/mellow-css/css/hugo/content/basics/colors.md

 {{</example>}}

 {{<note>}}
-On a white background, the resulting color from using `600a` will rougly correspond with using `400`.
+On a white background, the resulting color from using `600a` will roughly correspond with using `400`.
 {{</note>}}

 ## Themes